-This study examined whether the availability, features, and quality of parks were equitably distributed across Greenville County according to median household income and percent racial/ethnic minority in 2013 and 2017.
-Further, this study assessed if inequities by income and race/ethnicity improved in availability, features, and quality of parks over a four-year period.
+To examine whether the availability, features, and quality of parks are equitably distributed across Greenville County according to median household income and percent racial/ethnic minority.

 Methods

 All census block groups (n=255) in Greenville County, SC were included in the study.
 Data from the U.S. Census Bureau's American Community Survey were used to identify the median household income and the percentage of minority residents (i.e., all residents other than non-Hispanic White persons) for each block group.
 For both income and percent minority, all block groups were categorized into tertiles (low, medium, high).
 Parks were enumerated using geographic information systems (GIS) shape files provided by both the City of Greenville and Greenville County.
 Parks in Greenville County were included in an edited file after an in-person audit if they were deemed useable and publicly accessible.
 Park availability within block groups was measured using ArcView 10.2 by determining the number of parks and the total area of parks intersecting each block group.